 Oleg Kruglyakov Олег Кругляков

-Oleg Kruglyakov, balalaika, was born in Omsk City, Siberia, Russia.
+Oleg Kruglyakov, balalaika, was born in Omsk, Siberia, Russia.
 Many of his early experiences growing up centered around singing together with family members.
 He has a keen ear for musical styles and a deep respect for cultural tradition.
 He is fascinated by the history of the Russian people and well-versed in the etymology of the Russian language.

-Oleg began playing the balalaika at age 7 and later was educated at the renowned Ekaterinburg Conservatory, studying conducting as well as teaching balalaika.
+Oleg began playing the balalaika at age 7 and later was educated at the renowned Yekaterinburg Conservatory, studying conducting as well as teaching balalaika.
 He is a protégé of Yevgeny Grigorovich Blinov, the foremost balalaika virtuoso of the Soviet Union, who performed the world over and added many beautiful pieces of music to the balalaika-piano duo repertoire.
 While in conservatory Oleg had the opportunity to perform with many types of ensembles, including an ethnic music singing group.

 Oleg taught at the Irkustsk School of Music, Perm College of Music and the Perm Institute of Culture.
 Since coming to the United States, he has given workshops with “Russian Duo” as part of their mission to share Russian culture and demonstrate the art of collaboration.